 Remove the rip fence from the mount.
-Fully unscrew the fence lock knob and remove the knob assembly and T bar as shown in Fig 8.39.
+Fully unscrew the adjustment knob and fence lock knob, then remove the T-bar as shown in Fig 8.39.
 Re-fit to the opposite side of the fence mount as shown in Fig 8.40.

-Re-fit the rip fence to the mount as previously described and shown in Fig 8.41
+Re-fit the rip fence to the mount as previously described and shown in ${f Fig}$ 8.41